 Where do I apply?

-To apply for Head Start or Early Head Start, pick up an application at 435 South 13th Street, Ely or print the application here.
+To apply for Head Start or Early Head Start, pick up an application at 435 South 13th Street, Ely or apply online here.
 If you have questions or would like more information, please call the Family Service Coordinator at 775-289-6114 Ext.
 104.